polcolomer/RandNetGen/readme.md

 In case you are interested in randomizing weighted networks take a look at [multi edge randomizer](https://github.com/osagarra/Multi_edge_randomizer) by Oleguer Sagarra.

-## Aknowledgements
+## Acknowledgements

-I want a thank Sergio Oller, Chiara Orsini and Marian Boguñá for their very useful comments and suggestions.
+I want to thank Sergio Oller, Chiara Orsini and Marian Boguñá for their very useful comments and suggestions.

 ## References